Sparsity of solutions for variational inverse problems with finite-dimensional data: Setting and preliminary results

 Further, we need the notion of \emph{Fenchel conjugate} functionals which are defined as follows.
 Given a real locally convex space $Y$ and a proper function $f: Y \rightarrow (-\infty,+\infty]$ we denote by $f^* : Y^* \rightarrow (-\infty,+\infty]$ the conjugate of $f$ defined as

-In order to obtain the optimality conditions we will use the following well-known proposition (see for example \cite{Aubin}).
+In order to obtain the optimality conditions we will use the following well-known proposition (see Proposition 5 in Section 3.4.3 of \cite{Aubin}).

 \begin{prop} Let $Y$ be a real locally convex space.
-Given a proper, lower semi-continuous, convex function $f:Y \rightarrow (-\infty,+\infty]$, the following statements are equivalent: \begin{itemize} \item [i)] $f^*$ is continuous in zero for the Mackey topology $\tau(Y^*,Y)$. \item [ii)] for every $\alpha \in \R$, the sublevel-set
+Given a proper, lower semi-continuous, convex function $f:Y \rightarrow (-\infty,+\infty]$, the following statements are equivalent: \begin{enumerate}[label=\roman*)] \item $f^*$ is continuous in zero for the Mackey topology $\tau(Y^*,Y)$. \item for every $\alpha \in \R$, the sublevel-set

-is compact with respect to the weak topology. \end{itemize} \end{prop} \begin{rmk} In the next proposition, we will apply this result for $f=\phi_\mathcal{N}$, a proper and lower semi-continuous seminorm.
+is compact with respect to the weak topology. \end{enumerate} \end{prop} \begin{rmk} In the next proposition, we will apply this result for $f=\phi_\mathcal{N}$, a proper and lower semi-continuous seminorm.
 In this case, the proof of Proposition \ref{mackey} is straightforward.
 Indeed, $\phi_\mathcal{N}^* = I_{\{\rho_S(u^*) \leq 1\}}$ where $I$ is the indicator function and $S =\{u: \phi_\mathcal{N}(u) \leq 1\}$.
 Hence, if $S$ is weakly compact, then thanks to the definition of the Mackey topology, $\phi^*_\mathcal{N}$ is continuous in zero.